Leadership development is big business. In fact, organizations are reported to spend upwards of $50 billion on it every year.

 Learning is contextually relevant

-On-the-job learning, sometimes referred to as contextual learning, is successful because it enables employees to access the resources—whether that be content, guidance, tools or techniques—at the precise moments they need them.
+On-the-job learning, often referred to as contextual learning, is successful because it enables employees to access the resources—whether that be content, guidance, tools, or techniques—at the precise moments they need them.

 This means that managers can be upskilled in the flow of work, developing both their knowledge and coaching skills as part of their day-to-day interactions with their team.